 Using this method, we query special API’s for attribution data of special partners like: Facebook, AdWords, Twitter, Apple Search Ads, Snapchat, Yahoo Gemini.

 In accordance with Google and Apple privacy policies, Singular tracks unique devices and their attribution information, using the user-resettable Google Advertising ID (AIFA) and iOS Advertising ID (IDFA).

 Singular retains a device’s install attribution information for two years to ensure attribution and cohort accuracy.
 Re-engagements can be tracked any number of times with supported partners.

-- Singular’s mobile install attribution tracking utilizes the attribution windows specific in the partner configuration for all methods except for fingerprint matching.
+Singular’s install attribution utilizes the attribution windows specified in the partner configuration for all methods except for fingerprint matching.

-Re-engagement attributions are where existing users who have installed the app already, are actively re-targeted by a campaign.
-Re-engagement is supported for:
+In re-engagement, users who have already installed the app are actively targeted by a campaign.

-- Supported click-based partners, indicated by the the "Enable Reengagement" option when creating tracking links:
+Re-engagement attribution is supported for supported click-based partners, as indicated by the the "Enable Reengagement" option when creating tracking links:

 - Identifiers are available on the generated tracking link.
 For supported partners, they are passed by the partner in the tracking link via device identifier keys (e.g. idfa=, aifa=).
 Re-engagement where identifiers are not available (e.g. fingerprinting) is not supported.

-In the case of self-attributing networks who do not use tracking tag, ensure re-engagement tracking in enabled in partner configurations.
+For self-attributing networks who do not use tracking tag, make sure re-engagement tracking is enabled in partner configurations.